 How Does Will Month Work?

-During April and November we are working with local solicitors and will-makers.
-Instead of a fee they will ask that you make a donation to Willow Wood.
+During April and November we are working with local solicitors and will-makers who will donate their fee to Willow Wood.

 You don't need to have had any relationship with Willow Wood to take advantage of our Will Month.
 And we don't expect you to leave us a gift.
 However, if you wish to support our care in this way we would be very grateful.